Delhi Township, Ohio: Geography

 Much of what was once part of Delhi Township, including its entire shoreline along the Ohio River, is now part of the city of Cincinnati, the county seat of Hamilton County.
 Unincorporated communities in the township include Delhi Hills, Delshire, and Mount Saint Joseph.
 The Cincinnati communities of Price Hill, Sayler Park, Sedamsville and Riverside were part of Delhi Township until they were annexed by Cincinnati at the turn of the 20th century.

 The township has an area of 26.1 sqkm.
 Because the township covers the slopes leading down to the floodplain of the Ohio River, the township contains many hills, and its landscape is cut by a number of ravines caused by streams that make the descent.

 Climate

 Delhi Township is located within a climatic transition zone at the extreme northern limit of the humid subtropical climate.
-Being located within the northern periphery of the Upland South and also within the Bluegrass region of southern Ohio and Kentucky, the local climate is a basically a blend of the subtropics to the south and the humid continental climate to the north.
+Being located within the northern periphery of the Upland South and also within the Bluegrass region of southern Ohio and Kentucky, the local climate is basically a blend of the subtropics to the south and the humid continental climate to the north.